 Baillie Lumber Streamlines Movement and Tracking of Materials in Lumberyard with MobileDemand Forklift Mounted Rugged Tablets

 Tracking the movement of material across huge lumberyards is a complex mixture involving dozens of drivers, hundreds of work orders, and constant forklift movement with tremendous room for error — especially if the data is captured manually.
-Multiply that by 30 lumberyards and you have the herculean task that Baillie Lumber faces every workday.
+Multiply that by dozens of lumberyards and you have the herculean task that Baillie Lumber faces every workday.

 Baillie Lumber is one of North America's largest hardwood lumber manufacturers, distributors, and exporters.
 It provides hardwood logs, hardwood lumber, and proprietary grade hardwood lumber products.
 Founded in 1923, the company has grown from a regional supplier of domestic hardwoods to an international hardwood manufacturer shipping hardwood lumber to any region of the world.